+35725368683

 Nicosia and Limassol are the two biggest metropolitan areas in the country.
 Both are cities on the rise, with fast-growing cultural and industrial hubs.
 Purchasing and selling real estate in either area will likely lead to substantial profits.

-Also, an important aspect that will affect the increase in demand will be the following.
-Once Cyprus joins Schengen members the permanent residency of Cyprus will equal a Schengen visa.
-This allows passport-free travel in the zone and will be very attractive for foreigners, and thus the demand for residency by property investment is expected to increase.
+Also, an important aspect that will affect the increase in demand will be the following: Once Cyprus joins Schengen members, its permanent residency will equal a Schengen visa.
+This allows passport-free travel in the zone and will be very attractive for foreigners, and thus, the demand for residency through property investment is expected to increase.

 Joining the Zone